chilldeleuze/odin-recipes/README.md

 # odin-recipes
-Recipe Project from The Odin Project
+Recipe Project from The Odin Project.
+My main goal here is to fill a few gaps in my html-knowledge, but mostly to get in the habit of using git.